Key Takeaways:

-A mutual fund is a basket of securities which are professionally managed by an expert.
+One of these is mutual funds.
+A mutual fund is a basket of securities that are professionally managed by an expert.

-An exchange-traded fund is a basket of securities that is usually tracking the behavior of a stock market index.
+An exchange-traded fund is a basket of securities that is usually tracking the behaviour of a stock market index.

 Unlike other mutual funds, ETF units are traded on the stock market like company shares.